pow2clk/hlsl-specs/proposals/0031-hlsl-vector-matrix-operations.md

 ## Proposed solution

 This API will be implemented using HLSL code.
-The exact mechanism for getting this code into a developer's shader is TBD, but implementations have a few possible options, including:
+Implementations have a few possible options for getting this code into a developer's shader, including:

 - Developers must explicitly #include a header file
 - The compiler force-includes the header file